Accelerating environmental initiatives with OS Climate

 Starburst

-Data mesh is more efficient compared to traditional ETL pipelines using central IT Teams.
+Data mesh is a more efficient data architecture compared to traditional ETL pipelines, particularly when utilizing central IT Teams.

 The image below shows a typical bottleneck created through a centralized IT team.